MicrosoftDocs/sql-docs/docs/reporting-services/tools/tutorial-how-to-locate-and-start-reporting-services-tools-ssrs.md

 5. Type a name and location for the project, or click **Browse** and select a location.

 6. [!INCLUDE[clickOK](../../includes/clickok-md.md)] [!INCLUDE[ssBIDevStudioFull](../../includes/ssbidevstudiofull-md.md)] opens with the [!INCLUDE[vsprvs](../../includes/vsprvs-md.md)] start page.
 Solution Explorer provides categories for creating reports and data sources.
 You can use these categories to create new reports and data sources.
 Tabbed windows appear when you create a report definition.
-The tabbed windows are Data, Layout, and Preview..
+The tabbed windows are Data, Layout, and Preview.

 To get started on your first report, see [Create a Basic Table Report &#40;SSRS Tutorial&#41;](../../reporting-services/create-a-basic-table-report-ssrs-tutorial.md).
 To learn more about query designers you can use within Report Designer, see [Query Design Tools &#40;SSRS&#41;](../../reporting-services/report-data/query-design-tools-ssrs.md).